Daniel5452/Psuedo-Label-Optimization/README.md

 ### Flows vs Iterations

 - **Flow**: A complete pseudo-labeling experiment with specific configuration
-  - Example: Flow 0 might use FasterRCNN with manual corrections
+  - Example: Flow 0 might use FasterRCNN with manual corrections and 50 initial annotated images.
-  - Example: Flow 1 might use MaskRCNN with automated labeling
+  - Example: Flow 1 might use MaskRCNN with automated labeling and 150 initial annotated images.

 - **Iteration**: Individual training cycles within a flow
   - Iteration 0: Train on initial annotated data only